carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 First we will **clone** the repo from our forked version.
 The clone command does two things:
 	1. Copies the repo to your local computer
-	2. Sets up a connection called 'origin' between your computer and the github repo Copy the web address for your forked version of repo (from the web address line or click 'clone and download' and copy that).
+	2. Sets up a remote called 'origin' between your computer and the github repo Copy the web address for your forked version of repo (from the web address line or click 'clone and download' and copy that).